Book Now

 Annapurna Circuit Trek from Pokhara Overview

-You will meet our guide in Pokhara and follow him to Dharapani, where the trek starts.
+Annapurna Circuit from Pokhara is the most loved and beautiful trekking route in the Himalayas.
+It is a trek for nature lovers.
+You embrace lush Himalayan foothills, spectacular picture-book-like scenery, picturesque villages, stunning mountain vistas, and heartwarming hospitality.
+You will meet our guide in Pokhara to start the trek and travel to Dharapani, where the trek begins.
 Our local team will brief you on the journey and help you pack and shop in Pokhara for the trek.
 If you need any help, feel free to share with our team.

-This trip allows you to not only enjoy the high-altitude thrills but also lets you spend ample time exploring and enjoying the beauty of the Himalayan foothills.
-While the upper part of the trail will present typical rugged landscapes, which are definitely stunning, you will see the perfect scenery in the lower elevations.
+The Pokhara Annapurna circuit trek allows you to enjoy not only the high-altitude thrills but also spend ample time exploring and enjoying the beauty of the Himalayan foothills.
+While the upper part of the trail presents typical rugged landscapes, which are definitely stunning, you will see the perfect scenery in the lower elevations.

-• Annapurna Circuit Trek From Pokhara is a perfect adventurous hike in the Himalayas that has everything a trekker may wish for
+• A perfect adventurous hike in the Himalayas that has everything a trekker may wish for

 • Enjoy stunning mountain views and breathtaking landscapes

-• Spend nights in beautiful traditional villages where you will see the actual mountain life and culture of the locals
+• Spend nights in beautiful traditional villages where you will see the real mountain life and culture of the locals

 • Go on side hike to Ice Lake and Prake Gompa in Manang